whiskyechobravo/kerkoapp/README.md

 This procedure requires Python 3.6 or later.

 1. The first step is to install the software.
-As with any Python package, it is highly recommended to install it within a [virtualenv].
+As with any Python package, it is highly recommended to install it within a [virtual environment][venv].

    ```bash
    git clone https://github.com/whiskyechobravo/kerkoapp.git